-Key words and phrases.
-Virtual surjection to pairs, subdirect products, residually free groups, limit groups, finitely presentation, algorithms.
+Key words and phrases. residually free groups, finitely presented, limit groups, subdirect products, algorithms.

 This work grew out of a project funded by l'Alliance Scientific grant # PN 05.004.
 Bridson was supported in part by an EPSRC Senior Fellowship and a Royal Society Nuffield Research Merit Award.
 Howie was supported in part by Leverhulme Trust grant F/00 276/J.